cheery/lpirk/README.md

       }
     }

 Next the relooper can be introduced.

 ## Directory contents

+ * lpirk - frontend script for using the contents of this project.
- * lexing.py - For sample program inputs and other such things.
+ * parsing.py - For sample program inputs and other such things.
  * forms.py - Formats and structured used in the system.
  * jsb.py - Javascript backend.